DexterHuang/CyberCodeOnline/mobile-tutorial/dungeon.md

 Here you can see the first room of a dungeon.
 The icon on the bottom middle is a way out of the dungeon and does the same thing as the 'Quit Dungeon' button.
 You can also see a door in the middle at the top which will take you to another room of the dungeon.
 You can find these doors on all sides of the dungeon.

 This is also an example of a room that has been completed, note the greyed out crates, signifying that they have been used.
-Also see the door on the right wall is also greyed out, meaning you have already been though it.
+Also see the door on the right wall is also greyed out, meaning you have already been through it.
 This is a good way to not get lost when exploring the dungeons.

 ### Enemies